 In fact, there is no need for an explicit mention of deities as introducing judgment to assume that the swearing parties entrusted them with this task.
 That this is their basic function with respect to oaths is integral to the internal logic of oaths.
 Most scholars therefore hold that the function of the deities as judges or guarantors is implicitly assumed even in those oaths which simply refer to the deities as witnesses.

-A Hittite oath text from the middle of the fourteenth century B.C.E. affirms this line of argument.
+A Hittite oath text from the middle of the fourteenth century BCE affirms this line of argument.
 In this case, the oath is taken within the framework of a treaty between Suppiluliuma I, king of Hatti, and Aziru, king of Amurru.
-Since this was an international treaty, two versions of the text happemd to have survived, one in Akkadian, and the other in Hittite.
+Since this was an international treaty, two versions of the text were drafted (and luckily survived) one in Akkadian, and the other in Hittite.
 This is how the section on witnesses is presented in the Hittite version of the treaty:

 §16 I have now summoned the Thousand Gods to assembly for this oath, and I have called them to witness, they shall be witnesses.